boppetson/personal-website/content/posts/2021-10-28-lego-instructions.md

 Hard to follow right?

-The Lego designers show us that this confusion isn't necessary.
-Good design like theirs doesn't just fall into place.
-It is a result of many deliberate steps, each involving careful consideration of what the end user needs.
+The Lego designers show us that this confusion isn't necessary, but it requires work to eliminate.
+Good design doesn't just happen.
+It is a result of many deliberate steps, each involving careful consideration of what the end-user needs.